Patient education: Nausea and vomiting in infants and children (Beyond the Basics)

 You can give ORS at home if your child is mildly dehydrated, refusing to eat a normal diet, or has vomiting, diarrhea, or both.
 If needed, you can give ORS in frequent, small sips or small amounts by spoon, bottle, or cup over three to four hours.
 Your child's doctor or nurse might provide specific instructions for giving oral rehydration.
 One method is described below:

-- The recommended amount is 5 teaspoons of ORS for every pound of body weight (or 50 milliliters per kilogram (table 2).
+●The recommended amount is 5 teaspoons of ORS for every pound of body weight (or 50 milliliters per kilogram) (table 2).
 For a 20-pound (9 kg) child, this would equal 100 teaspoons (450 milliliters) of ORS.
 This amount should be given gradually, spread out over about four hours.

 Children who refuse to drink or who vomit immediately after drinking ORS should be monitored closely for worsening dehydration.
 Children who are not dehydrated can continue to drink ORS between episodes of vomiting to prevent dehydration.
 (See 'Monitor for dehydration' above.)